Doctor insights on:

 - What does ovarian cancer leg pain feel like?

 - What does a malignant breast lump feel like?

 - What does ovarian cancer back pain feel like?

-- What does a breast cancer lump feel like?
+- What does a cancerous lump feel like?

 - What does anal cancer feel like?